nodejs/node/doc/api/esm.md

 > Stability: 1 - Experimental

-Importing Web Assembly modules is supported under the `--experimental-wasm-modules` flag, allowing any `.wasm` files to be imported as normal modules while also supporting their module imports.
+Importing WebAssembly modules is supported under the `--experimental-wasm-modules` flag, allowing any `.wasm` files to be imported as normal modules while also supporting their module imports.

 This integration is in line with the
-[ES Module Integration Proposal for Web Assembly][].
+[ES Module Integration Proposal for WebAssembly][].

 For example, an `index.mjs` containing: